karenpayneoregon/configurations-package/EntityFrameworkCoreHelpers/readme.md

 ## Note

-Current uses `Microsoft.EntityFrameworkCore.SqlServer` version 5.0.9, next release will accept higher releases of this package.

 Place the following appsettings.json file into a project, set to copy if newer

 1. Populate each environment with appropriate connection strings.